patriciacostadacruz/Hubble-s-quest/README.md

 - User can see a board with player and enemies/friends appearing from the right and a score and bullets left.
 - User can shoot enemies to kill them and win points.
 - User can recharge bullets.
-- User can loose if a friendly NPC is killed.
+- User can loose if a friendly NPC is killed of if a non-friendly NPC collisions with him.
-- User looses 1 point if there is collision with an enemy.
 - User can see the points at the top right of the playing screen.
 - User can see the bullet count at the top right of the screen, under the point counter.
-- User looses if the point count is below 0.

 ## User stories Backlog

 - Collision between a bullet and an enemy displays a visual effect.
-- Collision between an enemy and the player also displays a visual effect.
 - Level increases as the game goes.
 - User can see the level at the bottom right of the screen.